mmaquer2/VirtualSoccerField/readme.md

 ![Image of program](https://github.com/mmaquer2/virtual_soccer_field/blob/main/images/complete_field.png)

-- Virtual Soccer Field Model built with Three.js
+- Virtual Soccer Field Model built with Three.js, meant to be used as a digital white board to help coach and train soccer teams

 - Features:
-    - Virtual soccer field designed to be a coach's and athlete tool
-    - Can create players with the drop down menu and assign them specific teams, and move them around the field, change formations
     - Can drag players and soccer ball around the field

 - Features in Development:
     - Set Plays (Corner Kicks, free kicks, throw ins)
     - Save field state and plays
     - Player routes and movement
+    - drag players to form a free kick "wall"

 ## Setup:
 ``` bash